Last Updated: September 21, 2023

 Whistleblower training is provided to all staff to encourage them to report any behavior that gives rise to concerns related to safeguarding.

 7.1 Reporting to DBS and Teaching Regulations Agency (TRA)

 In the event that an employee is dismissed for violating safeguarding guidance or legislation, the LSET is required to report this to the DBS and TRA.
 The LSET is required to notify these agencies if an employee leaves the company due to allegations of safeguarding violations, or if, following retirement, it is discovered that there are safeguarding concerns regarding the employee.

-In order to ensure safer recruiting, the Principal is responsible for ensuring that all applicants are treated equally, fairly, and without prejudice.
+In order to ensure safer recruiting, the Principal Instructor is responsible for ensuring that all applicants are treated equally, fairly, and without prejudice.

 Before employment begins, the Head of Administration is responsible for ensuring that all documentation and information related to pre-employment checks is properly secured.
 Supply teachers are included in this process.